alexissabourin/alexissabourin/README.md

-👋 hi! i'm currently studying **computer science** at the **university of waterloo** in canada (second year). one thing about me: i build & ship production-ready products end-to-end across ui/ux, backend, infrastructure and ai integrations
+👋 hi! i'm currently studying **computer science** at the **university of waterloo** in canada (second year). one thing about me: i quickly build & ship production-ready saas across all relevant domains

 <p align="center">
   <img